giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v14.1.2.md

 date: '2021-07-16T12:13:26+00:00'
 description: Release notes for KVM workload cluster release v14.1.2, published on 16 July 2021, 12:13
-title: workload cluster release v14.1.2 for KVM
+title: Workload cluster release v14.1.2 for KVM
 ---

 This release reverts to Linux kernel 5.4 to mitigate issues with node deadlocks on large clusters with many pods.